Ezinnem/pager/README.md

 3. User can chat with other users in real time.
 4. User can send attachments.
 5. User can send stickers/giphy.
+6. User can create group chats and add other users to it.

 ## See the demo